cjdbarlow/Part-One/buffers.md

-The bicarbonate is an effective buffer as it is:
+Bicarbonate is an effective buffer because it is:
 * Present in large amounts
 * **Open at both ends**
   * CO<sub>2</sub> can be adjusted by changing ventilation